TanyaLeBean/tanyalebean.github.io/index.md

 ### What are we doing?
-You can find out what we're doing at [our twitter](https://www.twitter.com/tanyathebean) most often, but I am trying to start a [blog](https://tanyalebean.github.io/blog).
+You can find out what we're doing at [our twitter](https://www.twitter.com/tanyathebean) most often, but we are trying to start a [blog](https://tanyalebean.github.io/blog).

 ##### Testing site
 [Link](https://tanyalebean.github.io/thisisatest)